connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 weight: 5
 ---

-This package fires out several events.
-You can listen for them to perform extra logic.
+This package fires several events.
+You can listen for them firing to perform extra logic.

 ## `Spatie\EmailCampaigns\Events\Subscribed`

 This event will be fired as soon as someone subscribes.
-If [double opt in](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/) is enabled on the email list someone is subscribing to, this event will be fired we the subscription is confirmed.
+If [double opt-in](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/) is enabled on the email list someone is in the process of subscribing to, this event will be fired we the subscription is confirmed.

 The event has one public property: `$subscription` which is an instance of `Spatie\EmailCampaigns\Models\Subscription`.

-You can get to the email address of the subscriber like this:
+You can get the email address of the subscriber like this:

 ```php
 $email = $event->subscription->subcriber->email;
 ```

-This is how you can get to the name of the email list:
+This is how to get the name of the email list:

 ```php
 $nameOfEmailList = $event->subscription->emailList->name;